racket/racket/racket/src/README.txt

  * The Racket build creates a framework, "Racket.framework", which is installed into "racket/lib".
-This framework is used by the `racket` executable that goes into "racket/bin".
+This framework is used by the `racket` executable that goes into "racket/bin" unless the `--enable-embedfw` flag is used.

  * The GRacket build creates a GUI-executable variant of the Racket executable.
 The GRacket build process also downloads (from github)